Introduction to Transition IEP Tool

 Compliance with requirements and the move toward quality of practices.
 4:20-minutes.

-The tool is designed for special educators, agency staff, parents, and others to learn about the transition requirements that need to be addressed in special education programs.
+The tool is designed for special educators, agency staff, parents, and others to learn about the transition requirements of the IEP, and options for meeting those requirements, depending on student needs.

 The development of this tool was originally funded by the Monadnock Center for Successful Transitions, a project of the Granite State Employment Project, funded by the Centers for Medicare and Medicaid Services (CFDA 93.768).